Overview

 This resource includes access to a provincial Therapist Directory prepared by Grain Farmers of Ontario, which includes a list of psychologist and social workers that are practicing in Ontario, with a farming background or experience in the industry.

-By clicking on each practitioner you can read their bio and see information regarding their practice.
+By clicking on each practitioner, you can read their bio and see information regarding their practice.
 If no practitioner is in your area, most listed offer other methods of communication such as video chat, email and phone calls.

-To access the directory, visit https://gfo.ca/farmerwellness/support-resources.
+To access the directory, visit gfo.ca/farmerwellness/support-resources.

-For more details, visit https://www.domore.ag/resources.
+For more details, visit www.domore.ag/resources.

 As part of the report on Healthy Minds, Healthy Farms: Exploring the Connection Between Mental Health and Farm Business Management, Farm Management Canada has developed a media kit filled with easy-to-use resources for promoting mental health awareness in agriculture.
 Click here to access the media kit.

-Partnerships
+Partnerships and Projects

 OFA provides partnership and funding to several projects in support of mental health and wellness in agriculture.